Monday, 28 January 2019

 (1) A Christian man is wondering whether to take a job he has been offered or to keep the one he has.
 Despite praying and asking advice, he finds that the pros and cons are evenly balanced.

-(2) A Christian couple are very unsure whether they should move to a different town or continue to live where they are.
-Again, the pros and cons seem to cancel each other out.
+(2) A Christian couple are considering whether they should move to a different town or continue to live where they are.
+However, the pros and cons seem to cancel each other out.

-So Christians and churches often find themselves in situations where they need to be able to hear God speaking to them about what He specifically wants them to do.
+So Christians and churches often find themselves in situations where it is very helpful for them if they are able to hear God speaking to them about what He specifically wants them to do.

 Acts 2:16-18